soddygo/codex-acp-agent/README.md

 Notes
 - Some fields may be unknown depending on your auth mode and environment.
 - Token counts are aggregated from Codex `EventMsg::TokenCount` when available.

-## Authentication

-- Use `codex login` (ChatGPT) or set `OPENAI_API_KEY` for API-key mode.
-- The agent currently implements `authenticate` for the API key method; ChatGPT sign-in is surfaced via initialization metadata and handled by Codex core.

 ## Development